 Our network of independent lawyers are first cyclists, and secondly lawyers.
 Since founded in 1998, we have donated many hundreds of hours of pro bono representation.

 In the most catastrophic cases, lawyers in our Network have given pro bono representation to families after the wrongful death of their cyclist loved ones.
 In these cases, where a monetary award is minimal or unavailable, we have given legal assistance with the police and prosecutor and with the insurance claims process.

-We are formalizing the intake process for these cases and founding the Bike Law Defense League.
 It is an arm of our legal practices dedicated to the pro bono publico.
 We hope the BLDL will grow, perhaps into a non-profit some day.
 For now, it is our effort to help more cyclists, more places, fight for our rights, as cyclists.

-We cannot take every such case presented to us, but we will consider them.
 Where there is an individual case of unfairness to a cyclist, and the case could help cyclists in the future by setting better legal precedent, please let us know.
 We will make every effort to help.